AmpereComputing/ampere-perfkit-benchmarker/README.md

   - SPECint: characterize compute performance
   - Netperf: network performance, optimization and troubleshooting
   - FIO: evaluate I/O characteristics
+- Support for inference benchmarking of large language models (LLaMA, Qwen, etc.)
+- Support for docker daemon installation, docker image creation/pull, and container management

 In summary, APT is great at capturing all workload parameters and system-under-test parameters in a single, re-playable, yaml file.

 - See [Contribution Guide](ampere/pkb/docs/CONTRIBUTING.md) for issues, features requests, and questions
 - See [Guides](ampere/pkb/docs/guides) for various guides, tips, and tricks
+- See [CHANGELOG](CHANGELOG.md) for an exhaustive list of changes, bugfixes, and features

 # Licensing